 1. Pyrenean Ibex

 Commonly known as Bucardo (Capra pyrenaica), the Pyrenean Ibex was a wild goat that lived in the Pyrenees, the mountain range between France and Spain, surviving on leaves and stems.
 Due to excessive hunting, their population declined immensely that in 1999 a single bucardo remained.
-She was a female named Celia and died in 2000 hit by a tree branch causing the bucardo to become officially extinct.
+She was a female named Celia and died in 2000 hit by a tree branch, causing the bucardo to become officially extinct.
 But Celia’s cells were preserved in labs in Madrid and Zaragoza.
-A group of scientists then injected the bucardo’s cells into goat eggs evacuated of their own genetic material.
-Then they implanted the eggs into 57 surrogate mothers out of which seven became pregnant.
-Six of the seven pregnant animals ended in miscarriages but one mother that was a hybrid between a Spanish ibex and a goat carried a clone of Celia and delivered it 2.1 kilograms in weight.
+A group of scientists then injected the bucardo’s cells into goat eggs evacuated of their genetic material.
+Then they implanted the eggs into 57 surrogate mothers, and seven became pregnant.
+Six of the seven pregnant animals ended in miscarriages, but one mother that was a hybrid between a Spanish ibex and a goat carried a clone of Celia and delivered it 2.1 kilograms in weight.
 However, it was only minutes before it becomes extinct again, died with difficulty in breathing due to a gigantic extra lobe in one of its lungs.

 2. Woolly Mammoth

-The Woolly Mammoth was a species of mammoth that became extinct at least 4000 years ago possibly due to hunting by human and consequent shrinkage of its habitat led by climate change.
-They were roughly the same size as African elephants while their closest extant relative is the Asian elephant.
-Researchers believe there are two possible ways to revive the woolly mammoth, one is by cloning, similar to that of the bucardo and another by artificially inseminating an elephant egg cell with sperm cells from the woolly mammoth carcass which would then produce an elephant-mammoth hybrid and then producing pure breeds after several generations of cross-breeding.
-But since sperm of mammals cannot be preserved for too long, this has become a hindrance.
+The Woolly Mammoth was a species of mammoth that became extinct at least 4000 years ago, possibly due to hunting by humans and consequent shrinkage of its habitat led by climate change.
+They were roughly the same size as African elephants, while their closest extant relative is the Asian elephant.
+Researchers believe there are two possible ways to revive the woolly mammoth.
+One is by cloning, similar to that of the bucardo and another by artificially inseminating an elephant egg cell with sperm cells from the woolly mammoth carcass, which would then produce an elephant-mammoth hybrid and then producing pure breeds after several generations of cross-breeding.
+But since the sperm of mammals cannot be preserved for too long, this has become a hindrance.
 However, scientists are trying to synthesize a complete strand of DNA as the mammoth’s genome has already been mapped.
-A Harvard-based team led by Dr. George Church is currently using CRISPR genome engineering to introduce woolly mammoth genes to elephants to make them adapt to cold.
+A Harvard-based team led by Dr. George Church is currently using CRISPR genome engineering to introduce woolly mammoth genes to elephants to make them adapt to cold temperatures.

 3. Passenger Pigeon

 Aurochs were a species of large wild cattle native to Asia, Europe, and North Africa, and reportedly became extinct in 1627.
-They are ancestrally related with most modern cattle breeds, thus many projects have been started to revive them through artificial selection and genome editing.
-One of the earliest attempts was by Heck brothers which led to the creation of Heck cattle.
+They are ancestrally related to most modern cattle breeds.
+Thus many projects have been started to revive them through artificial selection and genome editing.
+One of the earliest attempts was by Heck brothers, which led to the creation of Heck cattle.
 However, it is significantly different from Aurochs.
-Other programs for breeding of aurochs-like cattle are Taurus Project, Tauros Programme, Uruz Project, Auerrind Project and many other types of research to breed at least aurochs-like phenotype, if not the genotype.
+Other programs for the breeding of aurochs-like cattle are Taurus Project, Tauros Programme, Uruz Project, Auerrind Project, and many other types of research to breed at least aurochs-like phenotype, if not the genotype.

 7. Heath Hen

 Heath hen is a presumed extinct North American bird since 1932.
-The project Revive & Restore is working to bring back Heath Hen and has so far sequenced the genomes, which are being compared to the Greater Prairie Chicken of which the Heath Hen is a subspecies.
+The project Revive & Restore is working to bring back Heath Hen and has so far sequenced the genomes, which are being compared to the Greater Prairie Chicken.
 The team is researching to identify candidate genes that may support to understand its adaptation features.
-These genes will form the basis for reviving the species, that is, these genes will be edited into the genomes of Greater Prairie Chickens.
+These genes will form the basis for reviving the species.
+Thus, these genes will be edited into the genomes of Greater Prairie Chickens.

 Numerous research centers and universities around the world are engaged in projects to revive various species of extinct animals.
-With technologies of cloning, selective breeding and tools like CRISPR genome editing, it may not take too long to turn such an endeavor into a successful outcome.
+With technologies of cloning, selective breeding, and tools like CRISPR genome editing, it may not take too long to turn such an endeavor into a successful outcome.
 Efforts are being made not only to revive extinct species but also to increase the population of endangered species.
-Any with many more species now endangered, the aforementioned animals will have much more company in the years to come.
-Future potential candidates for de-extinction include the Dodo, the Great Auk, Elephant Bird, Cave Lion, Floreana Island Tortoise, Gastric-Brooding Frog and many more.
+Future potential candidates for de-extinction include the Dodo, the Great Auk, Elephant Bird, Cave Lion, Floreana Island Tortoise, Gastric-Brooding Frog, and many more.